Akashi Kaikyo, the world's second longest suspension bridge, connects the island of Awaji with the city of Kobe.

 Note: Unfortunately, the tour isn't able to accommodate wheelchair users or those who have difficulty walking.

 First, you're taken through to a room, a little like a classroom, where you are shown a short PR film introducing the bridge, followed by a safety briefing.

 You probably won't actually die, but you do need to sign a waiver form.
 Everyone is then given a safety helmet that must be worn at all times during the trip.

 Access is via some steps you need to walk down, taking you to the maintenance platform.
 This is a pathway running the entire span of the bridge, in parallel below the main level carrying the road traffic.

-Catching a lift to the 98th floor
+Catching an elevator to the 98th floor

 The deck of the platform is a weave of steel joists rather than being solid - making it see-through.
 You can look down and see ships passing underneath the bridge below.

 It takes about two minutes to go up to the 98th floor.
-(I'm not sure what's on the other 97 floors! ;-) ).
+I'm not sure what's on the other 97 floors. ;-).

 At the top, you exit still inside the tower, then there is a small stairway to climb up the final few metres, and through a sliding steel doorway that opens out onto the cross bar platform at the top – almost 300 metres up!

 Spectacular and breathtaking views

-In the photo, behind us in background you can see Awaji island to the south, and to the left of the photographer (out of shot) is Kobe on the main island of Honshu and the Exhibition Centre where you get your briefing.
+In the photo, behind us in background you can see Awaji Island to the south, and to the left of the photographer (out of shot) is Kobe on the main island of Honshu and the Exhibition Centre where you get your briefing.

-You can’t hang around up here for very long.
-Although, they do allow you to wander and take your own photos.
-They take a commemorative shot with the date of your visit (using the Japanese calendar dating system) – a printed copy of which you receive at the end of the trip as part of your package.
+Your guide will also take a commemorative shot with the date of your visit (using the Japanese calendar dating system) – a printed copy of which you receive at the end of the trip as part of your visitors package.

 Once you head back down, you are encouraged to have a look around (and hopefully spend a bit more money) in the visitors centre.
 This is situated on the bridge, below the road above it is actually quite a nice place to stop and rest for a while.

 Like virtually everywhere in Japan, the Akashi Kaikyo bridge has its own, official mascot called Wataru.
-Who is a yellow fella, shaped like a cross-section of the bridge with a small red car driving over the top of its head!
+Who is a yellow dude, shaped like a cross-section of the bridge with a small red car driving over the top of its head!

 Before you finish the tour, you return to the briefing room where you started, to hand back your helmets.
 A nice, unexpected, touch was everyone is given a small commemorative gift pack.

-It includes a printed copy of the official photograph that was taken at the top of the tower (ours is the one reproduced above), a certificate of completion of the tour, a DVD about the design, construction an maintenance of the bridge, along with several promotional, glossy factsheets about the bridge (all of which is in Japanese) in a commemorative folder.
+The tour includes a printed copy of the official photograph that was taken at the top of the tower (ours is the one reproduced above), a certificate of completion of the tour, a DVD about the design, construction an maintenance of the bridge, along with several promotional, glossy factsheets about the bridge (all of which is in Japanese) in a commemorative folder.

 Although the Akashi Kaikyo Bridge itself is reasonably well-known and well worth a visit, not many people are aware of the Bridge World tour you can take.